jq-ln/ObsidiAnswer/README.md

 ### Context-Specific Queries

-- Use "Ask question about current note" command while viewing a note
+- Use "ObsidiAnswer: Ask About Current Note" command while viewing a note
 - The assistant will focus on that specific note for more targeted answers

 ## Settings